-The Re-imagining Democracy Project is moving to a new phase in the summer of 2016 as we complete the book on the Mediterranean.
+The Re-imagining Democracy Project moved to a new phase in the summer of 2016 as we were completing the book on the Mediterranean.

-We will begin with a series of reading groups, that will start with the late colonial period and focus on the Bourbon reforms introduced in the administration of the colonies and the two main rebellions that they seem to have provoked (In Peru and New Granada/Colombia), before moving to the region as a whole.
+We began with a series of reading groups, that started with the late colonial period and focused on the Bourbon reforms introduced in the administration of the colonies, and the two main rebellions that they seem to have provoked (in Peru and New Granada/Colombia), before moving to the region as a whole.

 We had meetings on 14 June and 11 October 2016, and on 10 January (all held at the Latin American Centre) and 24 February 2017 (held at the Oxford Maison Française).
 These were followed by a full conference on 23-24 March 2017.
 For information about forthcoming meetings see below.

 Our next meeting will be an informal lunch/ discussion on 30th October 2017, 12.30-2.30 pm with Jeremy Adelman, Professor of History at Princeton University and Astor Visiting Lecturer at Oxford this term.
 He will be conversing with our group about the topic ‘Re-Imagining Democracy in Latin America and the Caribbean, 1770s-1870s: Perspectives from Global History’?

 The meeting will take place in the Main Seminar Room at the Latin American Centre in Oxford.

 (Attendance by invitation only.
 Those interested please contact: email@example.com)